Instagram vs Facebook Marketing: What’s the Difference?

 How much does it cost to advertise on Facebook vs Instagram?

-Costs vary by industry, but Facebook often has a slightly lower Cost Per Click (CPC) due to more ad inventory (placements).
+Costs vary by industry, but Facebook often has a slightly lower Cost Per Click (CPC) because it offers more ad inventory (placements).
 Instagram tends to have a higher CPC but can have a higher conversion rate for visual consumer products.

 What is the biggest mistake SMBs make with Meta marketing?

 Giving up too soon.
 The algorithm needs time (and budget) to learn who your ideal customer is.
-Many owners run an ad for £50, get no sales, and claim “it doesn't work.”
+Many owners run a £50 ad, get no sales, and claim “it doesn’t work.”
 You need a proper testing phase.

 Does Search Engine Optimisation apply to social media?